Your Claude Code session doesn't crash when the context window fills up. It does something worse: it starts forgetting.

 What I learned about timing

 The reasoning: context quality doesn't degrade linearly.
-This aligns with the research — the "Lost in the Middle" paper showed that degradation accelerates in the later portions of the context window, not gradually across the full length.
+This aligns with the research: the "Lost in the Middle" paper showed that degradation accelerates in the later portions of the context window, not gradually across the full length.
 At 50% context usage, everything is fine.
 At 65%, you start losing nuance in the compacted regions.
-At 75%, the agent is noticeably worse — it starts re-reading files, contradicting earlier decisions.
+At 75%, the agent is noticeably worse, re-reading files and contradicting earlier decisions.
 By 80%, Claude Code's auto-compaction fires and you've lost the war.

 "The best time to rotate context is when you don't think you need to yet."
 That's the counterintuitive lesson from six months of production data.
 An agent writing a handover at 60% context produces clear, structured state.
 At 78%, it writes vague summaries and misses critical details.
 Rotate from strength, not desperation.